-I teach classes for MBAs, EMBAs, executives as well as PhD students on innovation, entrepreneurship, and networks.
-I also consult and advice startups, large multinationals as well as government organizations on issues around innovation and networks.
+Linus teaches classes for MBAs, EMBAs, executives as well as PhD students on innovation, entrepreneurship, and networks.
+He is also a consultant and advisor to startups, large multinationals as well as government organizations on issues around innovation and networks.
 He was recognized as one of the Best 40 Under 40 Professors by Poets & Quants in 2017.

-My current research investigates how new ideas and innovations are developed in networks and communities.
-The ongoing projects use large-scale analysis of networks, and I try to integrate that with a deeper appreciation for what content flows through networks.
+His ongoing research investigates how new ideas and innovations are developed in networks and communities.
+The ongoing projects use large-scale analysis of networks, which he integrates with a deeper appreciation for what content flows through networks.
 Linus seeks to study novel questions which can advance the academic literature, while at the same time focus on issues that can affect how managers think about their business to help them make better decisions.